Cosmetic & Family Dentist located in Newark, NJ and Ironbound, NJ

 If you have decayed or damaged teeth that cause discomfort while eating, speaking, and even smiling, you may need a dental crown or bridge.
-Bhavneet Singh, DDS, at Nova Dental in Newark, New Jersey, can repair your teeth and help you get your smile back.
-To find out if you can benefit from dental crowns or bridges, call Nova Dental or book an online appointment today.
+Bhavneet Singh, DDS, at Nova Dental in Newark, New Jersey and East Orange, New Jersey can repair your teeth and help you get your smile back.
+To make an appointment at the practice in Newark, New Jersey and East Orange, New Jersey, call the office, or click the online booking tool today.

 A dental crown is a fitted cap that covers dental implants or individual teeth.